December 1, 2022 (Updated: August 24, 2023)

 Even though you’re bringing in an SME to help with content development, your writers, editors, or other developers still need a working knowledge of the topic you’re discussing.
 Researching the topic before meeting with your SME helps your content team develop the best questions to ask for each piece.
 It also helps them get familiar with how they may want to structure the content and where the gaps are that they really need the SMEs to fill in.

 For example, if your tech company is working with a cybersecurity expert for a specific content project, research the industry and field before the initial meeting with the SME.
-Your team may look up basic information like the definition of cybersecurity, its history, and other surface-level information that you don’t need to talk about with the SME to get it right.
+Your team may look up basic information like the definition of cybersecurity, its history, and other surface-level information IT information like how to prevent common cyber threats like phishing, tech support scams and identity theft.
+Some of that content you MAY not need to talk about with the SME to get it right.

 From there, your team can take notes about topics they don’t understand or that would benefit from real-world explanations and stories from the SME.
 They can develop questions around these areas of the topic and make them the focus of the SME interview.